kyle8998/Optbnb/README.md

 # Airbnb-Optimizer
-Capital One Summit for Software Engineers Submission
+Capital One Summit for Software Engineers Submission created by Kyle Lim

+Web application to visualize trends on Airbnb listings and optimize your own listing!

+### Technologies Used

+Python with Pandas, NumPy, and Jupyter Notebook

+### How to run locally

+will update when server added